Become an Augustine Project® Tutor

 Post-test Your Student & Return Results to the Literacy Council

 Tutors administer pre and post testing for their students in phonological awareness, word attack skills, fluency, comprehension and spelling.
 Results must be documented and returned to the program director at the Literacy Council.
-You’ll receive a certificate of completion and thanks for your 60 hours of service.
+You’ll receive a certificate of completion and thanks for your service.
 After this point, many tutors choose to continue their service by tutoring thier student through another school year or taking on a new student.